Automatic summarization

 Automatic summarization is the process of shortening a set of data computationally, to create a subset (a summary) that represents the most important or relevant information within the original content.
-Artificial intelligence algorithms are commonly developed and employed to achieve this, specialized for different types of data.
+Artificial intelligence (AI) algorithms are commonly developed and employed to achieve this, specialized for different types of data.

 Text summarization is usually implemented by natural language processing methods, designed to locate the most informative sentences in a given document.
 On the other hand, visual content can be summarized using computer vision algorithms.
 Image summarization is the subject of ongoing research; existing approaches typically attempt to display the most representative images from a given image collection, or generate a video that only includes the most important content from the entire collection.
 Video summarization algorithms identify and extract from the original video content the most important frames (key-frames), and/or the most important video segments (key-shots), normally in a temporally ordered fashion.
 Video summaries simply retain a carefully selected subset of the original video frames and, therefore, are not identical to the output of video synopsis algorithms, where new video frames are being synthesized based on the original video content.